 --operation-processors(10 by default) flags.
-Increase number of processors if your Argo CD instance manages too many applications.
+Increase the number of processors if your Argo CD instance manages too many applications.
 For 1000 application we use 50 for

 --status-processorsand 25 for

 The manifest generation typically takes the most time during reconciliation.
-The duration of manifest generation is limited to make sure controller refresh queue does not overflow.
+The duration of manifest generation is limited to make sure the controller refresh queue does not overflow.
 The app reconciliation fails with

---repo-server-timeout-secondsand consider scaling up
+--repo-server-timeout-secondsand consider scaling up the

 timeout.reconciliationsetting in the